corusm/Transferbot/README.md

 # Transferbot

-Bot that can send Messages from Telegram to Discord (and back)
+This bot that can send Messages from Telegram to Discord (and back)

 I won't provide the bot on my own Server.
 So here is the **Setup Guide**: